vulekamali/treasury-ckan/README.md

 Use the "Text to columns" function of a spreadsheet program to split vote number and department name.
 Add column headers and save as `metadata/departments.csv`

-The spreadsheet filenames don't match the PDF names which are quite clear.
+The spreadsheet filenames don't match the PDF names which represent the department names.
 We also want the per-vote spreadsheet names to match the chapter PDFs because they should be viewed together.

 We use `etl/normalize.py` to do the bulk of that.
 Since it's doing fuzzy matching, it makes mistakes, and you'll have to view the results and do some manual fixes. ***Beware that provinces have different for their departments and they can't just be normalised across provinces***.